SD › Best Time to Visit France

 France in April

-- Easter Feria, Arles – Held over Easter Weekend each year, usually in April, Easter Feria will be hosted from March 30 to April 2 in 2018.
+- Easter Feria, Arles – Held over Easter Weekend each year, usually in April.
 This popular bullfighting-oriented event marks the start of the French bullfighting season and includes music in the streets and bodegas, transforming Ales into one big party as well as offering the opportunity to learn about the bullfighting traditions in the South of France.

-- Kite and Wind Festival, Chatelaillon-Plage – For three days in early April (2018 still to be announced), the Kite and Wind Festival features kite-making contests, demonstrations, free flying, night flying, activities for children and introductory flights in a hot air balloon.
+- Kite and Wind Festival, Chatelaillon-Plage – For 3 days in early April, the Kite and Wind Festival features kite-making contests, demonstrations, free-flying, night flying, activities for children, and introductory flights in a hot air balloon.

-- Easter Sunday and Easter Monday – France celebrates the Christian holiday with special dinners that include lamb and chocolate on Easter Sunday (April 1 in 2018) and on Easter Monday, it’s a public holiday with many shops, restaurants and sites closed, giving locals and visitors a day to relax and enjoy their chocolate.
+- Easter Sunday and Easter Monday – France celebrates the Christian holiday with special dinners that include lamb and chocolate on Easter Sunday and on Easter Monday, it’s a public holiday with many shops, restaurants and sites closed, giving locals and visitors a day to relax and enjoy their chocolate.

 France in May